 In Overland’s very first edition in 1954, Stephen Murray-Smith noted that the magazine would ‘publish poetry and short stories, articles and criticism by new and by established writers.
 It will aim high … [but] will make a special point of developing writing talent in people of diverse backgrounds.
 We ask of our readers, however inexpert, that they write for us; that they share our love of living, our optimism, our belief in the traditional dream of a better Australia.’

-Sixty-eight years on, Overland maintains this founding editorial vision, though the outlook is more global.
+Sixty-nine years on, Overland maintains this founding editorial vision, though the outlook is more global.
 The magazine continues to document lesser-known stories and histories, dissect media hysteria and dishonesty, debunk the populist hype of politicians, give a voice to those whose stories are otherwise marginalised, misrepresented or ignored, and point public debate in alternative directions.

 Overland accepts unsolicited writing for both the print and online journals, and is committed to paying all its writers.